fboes/aerofly-weather/README.md

 ✈️ METAR weather importer for Aerofly FS 2
 ===========================================

 Copy METAR information into IPCAS' Aerofly FS 2.

-This will copy the following METAR information to your configuration file:
+This tool will copy the following METAR information to your configuration file while Aerofly FS 2 is not running:

 * Time and day (will set the year and month to current year and month because they are not present in METAR information)
 * Wind & turbulences